LaurentRDC/iris-ued/docs/source/dataset.rst

 Creating a :class:`DiffractionDataset`
 --------------------------------------

-The most common way of creating a :class:`DiffractionDataset` object is through the :func:`process` function:
+An easy way to create a DiffractionDataset is through the :meth:`DiffractionDataset.from_collection` method, which saves diffraction patterns and metadata:

+.. automethod:: DiffractionDataset.from_collection

+The required metadata that must be passed to :meth:`DiffractionDataset.from_collection` is also listed in :attr:`DiffractionDataset.required_metadata`.
+Valid optional metadata is listed in :attr:`DiffractionDataset.optional_metadata`.

+An other possibility is to create a :class:`DiffractionDataset` from a :class:`RawDatasetBase` subclass using the :meth:`DiffractionDataset.from_raw` method :

-.. autofunction:: process
+.. automethod:: DiffractionDataset.from_raw

-In order to use the :func:`process` function, you'll need to first have to `subclass RawDatasetBase <subclass>`_.

 Important Methods for the :class:`DiffractionDataset`
 -----------------------------------------------------